vvkdby/Eye_detection_opencv/README.md

 Face and eye detector using Voila-Jones algorithm

 This function takes the following input:
-  -String containing the image name
+  -String containing the image name.

 It spits out the following output:
   - Center of all eyes detected in the image - in JSON format
   - Visualization (of detected face and detected eyes)